l-white/dasmoto/README.md

 # dasmoto
 Website for arts and crafts store

-This basic website contains HTML and CSS.
+This basic website contains HTML, CSS, and JavaScript.